edlwang/ProbabilisticMLFinalProject/index.md

 ### Completion

 After learning the distribution of the 3D forms, we then modify our training dataset to take an incomplete 3D forms as input and output the full 3D form.
 Thus, the encoder learns the distribution of latent variables conditioned on the partial voxel image and the decoder learns the distribution of voxels in the full voxel image.
-(TALK ABOUT ANY ADDITIONAL CHANGES THAT WERE MADE COMPARED TO RECONSTRUCTION)
+The architecture remains the same, but the input to the VAE is changed.

 # Results
 ## Classification